Friday, February 10, 2023

 Really dug this film.
 What could have been a hokey set-up is carried off without a hitch, all pistons firing on this one.
 From performances of a great cast, to a score that's woven in and far more than incidental, there's astounding camera work and lighting, amazing sets, etc... and a story that has nuance, but a clear through-line.

-Honestly, I prioritized the film because it starred Linda Darnell and Laird Cregar, who I appreciate for every different reasons.
-But even with the strong assemblage of parts, the film felt like it
+Honestly, I prioritized the film because it starred Linda Darnell and Laird Cregar, who I appreciate for very different reasons.

 Laird Cregar and Linda Darnell get cozy in a cab